-The burlesque star modeled the first fully-articulated 3-D printed gown at New York City’s Ace Hotel on Monday night … and it required the latest technology to bring it to life.
+The burlesque star modeled what is believed to be the world’s first-ever 3-D dress at New York City’s Ace Hotel on Monday night … and it required the latest technology to bring it to life.

-Designer Michael Schmidt and architect Francis Bitonti made the entire gown virtually.
-Schmidt, who is responsible for Lady Gaga’s infamous bubble dress, first mocked up the dress on his iPad and then communicated with Bitonti via Skype to figure out how to make all 17 pieces and 3,000 joints work together to move freely with the body.
+Designer Michael Schmidt and architect Francis Bitoni made the entire gown virtually.
+Schmidt, who is responsible for Lady Gaga’s infamous bubble dress, first mocked up the dress on his iPad and then communicated with Bitoni via Skype to figure out how to make all 17 pieces and 3,000 joints work together to move freely with the body.

 [Related: Kourtney Kardashian's Bangin' New 'Do]

 The 3-D frock, which took three months to make and was created specifically for the brunette beauty’s voluptuous body, is also much lighter than the outfits she’s used to wearing.
 Each of the 17 pieces is hollow, totaling in 11.5 pounds of material … a good 70 pounds lighter than the average Von Teese getup.

 “We definitely wanted an exaggerated shape,” she explained.
 “When people ask if it's comfortable I say, 'Well, I like exaggerated shapes so the corseting is nice and tight.'
 The only thing I was super aware of was my heel getting stuck in the hem, but that didn't happen."

 Although the 3-D creation – with its mesh-looking material and voluminous sleeves – may seem futuristic in its look and design, Schmidt insists it’s all Von Teese.
 “It was made to be an extension of her persona rendered through these futuristic means," he explained.
 "It's still in keeping with her old-world glamour."

 Now that Von Teese has debuted the 3-D gown, it will next go on display at Swarovski before rotating between a few different museums.